dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 layout: post
 title: "The Complete Guide To Deploying JavaScript Applications - Part 2"
 description: "Learn how to deploy JavaScript applications on different platforms."
-longdescription: "We are constantly faced with deploying and configuring Single Page Applications running in a browser and Server-side applications running on Node.js.
-Equip yourself with the knowledge to deploy JavaScript applications to production on different platforms in this guide."
+longdescription: "Deploying JavaScript Single Page Applications can be a hassle.
+Equip yourself with the knowledge required to move your applications from development to production on different platforms in this guide."
 date: 2017-12-31 08:30
 category: Technical guide, Frameworks, JavaScript
 design: